jcaillon/valet/docs/working-on-bash-scripts.md

 > This improvements can lead to **HUGE** differences in run time.
 Especially in windows bash which is quite slow.
 >
-> The initial version of valet was taking around 5s to parse and execute a command, and it went down to a few hundred milliseconds after refactoring using the rules above.
+> The initial version of valet was taking around 5s to parse and execute a command, and it went down to a under a hundred milliseconds after refactoring using the rules above.

 The chapters below give you some tips for the common problems that you can encounter: